Skip to main content

 Specify the outputs

-Next, define the outputs from the module.
-Outputs are convenient ways to pass values between modules when composing a service comprised of many modules.
-For this guide, we only want a single output — the URL for the API we are provisioning.
-You may want to define more outputs when developing a module for your company or team.
-Refer to the Library Reference for the Lambda function module and HTTP API Gateway module for a full list of outputs available.
+Next, define the outputs for the module.
+Outputs provide a convenient way to pass values between modules when building a service composed of multiple modules.
+For this guide, we will define a single output — the URL for the provisioned API.
+When developing a module for your company or team, you may need to include additional outputs.
+Refer to the Library Reference for the Lambda function module and the HTTP API Gateway module for a complete list of available outputs.

 output "api_endpoint" {